- Undergraduate Programs Online

 The Online Bachelor of Science in Workforce Development program is designed for those looking to step up in their career — to dive deeper into the knowledge and expertise it takes to become a true leader.

-As a graduate of the Workforce Leadership program, you will be prepared to apply ethical reasoning to typical situations that occur in the workforce, develop a leadership style appropriate for leading in a diverse workplace, evaluate information systems and technology to lead an organization more efficiently, create business and financial reports, and evaluate financial and societal needs of the 21st century workforce.
+As a graduate of the Workforce Development program, you will be prepared to apply ethical reasoning to typical situations that occur in the workforce, develop a leadership style appropriate for leading in a diverse workplace, evaluate information systems and technology to lead an organization more efficiently, create business and financial reports, and evaluate financial and societal needs of the 21st century workforce.